 Joy works with the other members of CLIR’s grants team to manage communications, outreach, social media, and assessment activities for the Recordings at Risk, Digitizing Hidden Special Collections and Archives, and Cataloging Hidden Special Collections and Archives programs.
 Joy served as project coordinator for the 2017 Strategies for Advancing Hidden Collections webinar series.
 Prior to that, she served as project manager for the 2013 Cataloging Hidden Special Collections and Archives initiative based at Bok Tower Gardens.

-Responsible for the Postdoctoral Fellowship Program, CLIR CIOs Group, and the Rovelstad Scholarship.
+Responsible for the Postdoctoral Fellowship Program and the CLIR CIOs Group.